 Leave the lodge by boat, birdwatching along the way, for the hike to Turtle Mountain.
-A well maintained trail winds through the forest before an exhilarating climb up the mountain to its summit at 935ft (approx. 360m).
-The effort is more than worth it for the breathtaking views over the forest canopy when you get there and chances of Green Aracari, White Bellbird or a fly-by of one of five types of eagles.
+A well-maintained trail winds through the forest before an exhilarating climb up the mountain to its summit at 935ft (approx. 360m).
+It takes 1 3/4hrs to walk up the mountain, but the effort is more than worth it for the breathtaking views over the forest canopy when you get there and chances of Green Aracari, White Bellbird or a fly-by of one of five types of eagles.
 This trail is also a great location for seeing Black Spider and Red Howler monkeys.
 If you think this hike may be too strenuous you can take an alternative boat trip to Stanley Lake to search for Giant River Otters and Black Caiman.